Edgewood psychiatric providers are board-certified, licensed physicians and nurse practitioners providing the following behavioral health services:

 Depending on the clinical situation, labs or outside tests ordered, the length of time or frequency of visits will vary.
-However, Dr. Sinnappan typically requests a follow up visit within 4-8 weeks after the initial intake visit and will decrease the frequency and increase the time between appointments thereafter to every 3-6 months if the medication is effective and the client is stable.
-Dr. Shetty typically requests a follow up visit two weeks after the initial intake visit and a 4 week follow up thereafter.
+However, most of our Psychiatric staff will request a follow up visit within 2-8 weeks after the initial intake visit and then will decrease the frequency and increase the time between appointments thereafter to every 3-6 months if the medication is effective and the client is stable.

 When the agreed upon length of time on medications has passed, and the original complaints are resolved, the medication will be tapered and possibly discontinued to see if medication is no longer needed to keep the symptoms treated.

 If a rash has developed after starting a new medication, stop taking the medication and contact the office to make a follow-up appointment in the earliest available time slot.
 The intake department will assist in fitting you into an emergency opening.
-The client should email the doctor and copy his Psychiatry Coordinator, Jes McIlvain on the message.
+The client should email the doctor at firstname.lastname@example.org.

 If a patient has trouble breathing, stop the medication immediately and seek medical attention by calling 911 or going to the nearest emergency room.
-Once the patient has medical attention, he or she should email the doctor and copy his Psychiatry Coordinator, Jes McIlvain on the message.
-The patient should also contact the Psychiatry Coordinator to make a follow-up appointment in the earliest available time slot or will assist in fitting you into an emergency opening.
+Once the patient has medical attention, he or she should email the doctor.
+The patient should contact our Intake Department at 630.428.7890 x 320 to make a follow-up appointment in the earliest available time slot or will assist in fitting you into an emergency opening.

 Other side effects or developing symptoms may occur after starting a new medication.
 If the situation seems urgent, the client should contact his or her primary care provider or pediatrician or go to the nearest emergency room.
-The patient is welcome to contact the doctor via email with non-urgent questions and copy Jes McIlvain on the message.
+The patient is welcome to contact the doctor or the Clinical Psychiatric Coordinator via email with non-urgent questions.